S3-working-group/s3-practical-guide/S3-practical-guide.md

 ### Attribution of derivative works

-If you create a derivative work, the license requires you to attribute them.
+If you create a derivative work, you must give appropriate credit, and indicate which changes you made.
 A good attribution contains title, author, source and license, like this:

 > This work, “[name of your work]”, is a derivative of “Sociocracy 3.0 - A Practical Guide” by James Priest, Bernhard Bockelbrink and Liliana David used under CC BY SA. “[name of your work]” is licensed under CC BY SA by [your name].

 You can find out more about attribution on the [Creative Commons page about best practices for attribution](https://wiki.creativecommons.org/wiki/best_practices_for_attribution).

 ---